-Non-Compete Agreements and Severance Agreements
+Non-Compete Agreements and Severance Agreements in Texas

 Non-compete agreements and severance agreements affect your future rights and ability to obtain employment.
-Not all non-compete agreements are valid under Texas law and reliance on a defective non-compete agreement can severely harm your job prospects.
+Not all non-compete agreements are valid under Texas law.
+Reliance on a defective non-compete agreement can severely harm your job prospects.
 Similarly, severance agreements often include waivers of claims against the employer and often these waivers are made in exchange for sums of money well below the value of a legitimate employment claim.
 Before signing either a non-compete agreement or a severance agreement you should speak with an employment lawyer to determine your rights under the agreement and whether it is in your interests to enter into the agreement.

 Labor Relations, Unions and Other Collective Employment Rights

-Wrongful Discharge or Wrongful Termination
+Wrongful Discharge or Wrongful Termination in Texas

 In Texas a termination creates a claim for wrongful termination under limited circumstances.
 This generally includes termination in violation of a statute, such as anti-discrimination laws or for complaining of unlawful conduct.
 There are also wrongful discharge claims available when an employee is fired for whistleblowing on certain unethical or illegal acts.
 A terminated employee may also have a claim for wrongful discharge in a Sabine Pilot claim.
 This is a claim when the employee suffers termination for refusing to perform an illegal act at the employer’s direction.
 A wrongful discharge claim gives employees similar opportunities for financial recovery similar to other employment claims.